rafbcampos/naive_functional_programming/README.md

 I already can see people coming with torches and forks, to punish me for all the nonsense that I put here.
 But hold your horses. **That's a living document from my learning process, and that's what I get so far**.

 > Ok, ok.
-But I'm starting to loose my interest.
+But I'm starting to lose my interest.
 Can we see some code?
 I want to check how to implement all of that!

 Fair enough.
 Let's move on.